Laziness is an unwillingness to spend energy. It is an unwillingness to do a task we perceive to be difficult or uncomfortable.

 Whatever you do, the most important thing is to make sure the goal is important enough for you.
 When you have a strong why to do something, you’ll eventually find the how.

-Remember that laziness is fundamentally avoidance behaviour.
+Remember that laziness is fundamentally avoidance behavior.
 All you’re doing is avoiding pain- physical or mental pain.